root-project/root/tree/ntuple/v7/doc/specifications.md

 When serialized to disk, a 64 bit checksum is appended to the anchor, calculated as the XXH3 hash of all the (serialized) fields of the anchor object.
-As of today, the anchor is allow to evolve only by appending new fields to the existing schema, but fields may not be removed, renamed or reordered.
+As of today, the anchor is allow to evolve only by appending new fields to the existing schema, but fields must not be removed, renamed or reordered.

 ## Compression Block